Merritt-Woodwork/merrittwoodwork.com/src/_staff/jim-catlin.md

 draft: false
 title: VP of Business Development
 quote: >-
-  “Being in the continuous pursuit of perfection is knowing nothing is ever perfect, but I never stop trying to improve to get closer every day.
-I enjoy the challenges this industry brings to that pursuit.”
+  Being in the continuous pursuit of perfection is knowing nothing is ever perfect, but I never stop trying to improve to get closer every day.
+I enjoy the challenges this industry brings to that pursuit.
 details: >-
   Jim has recently joined Merritt as VP of Business Development.
 A graduate of the Ben Franklin Institute in Boston, Catlin studied architecture at Boston